isabelxiao1/SimpleJazz/README.md

 # How to Use

-1. Download the SimpleJazz.py file and make sure to install streamlit on your machine.
+1. Download the SimpleJazz.py and JazzStandards.json files, and make sure to install streamlit on your machine.

 How to install streamlit: https://docs.streamlit.io/get-started/installation

-2. Open your terminal or command prompt, then navigate to the directory where SimpleJazz.py is installed
+2. Open your terminal or command prompt, then navigate to the directory where SimpleJazz.py is installed.
+Make sure JazzStandards.json is also in this directory.

 4. Run 'streamlit run your_file_name.py' to open the dashboard!